 • Provides job placement services by coordinating employment opportunities with local employers and providing guidance to individuals with disabilities in obtaining employment.

-• Utilizes medical, social, vocational, community, and family resources to provide services; and develops liaisons with employers, referral sources, service providers, and educational or training facilities.
+• Utilizes medical, social, vocational, community, and family resources to provide services and develops liaisons with employers, referral sources, service providers, and educational or training facilities.

 • Maintains comprehensive case files and progress notes.